-The Formula One season starts Sunday!
-Just at ungodly hours for some of us in the Western Hemisphere.
-Whether you’re waking up early, staying up all night or casually turning on the TV at noon because you live in a better time zone, there are a few things you should know about F1 this year.
+The Formula One season starts Sunday, just at ungodly hours for some of us in the Western Hemisphere.
+Whether you’re waking up early, staying up all night or casually turning on a TV at noon because you live in a better time zone, there are a few things you should know about F1 this year.
 We’ll make sure you do.

 Here’s how you can keep up with the entire F1 season starting with the opener in Australia this weekend, especially now that you’ll be able to stream it without cable or commercials—one of these days.

 A Rundown Of Formula One For The Non-F1 Fan

 If you’re not at all familiar with F1 but want to give it a try this year, perhaps because you’ve seen all of the drama and quit threats from the Ferrari team or perhaps because you commend the series for ending the antiquated concept of grid girls, here’s a quick rundown of how F1 works.